radbrt/orion_flows/README.md

 The access keys are also important, you will find them under "Access keys" in the sidebar (under the "Security and networking" section).
 What you want to copy is the "Connection string" value from Key 1 (there are two keys so that you will be able to rotate one key at the time).
 It should start with `DefaultEndpointsProtocol=https;AccountName=<...>`.
 Again, we will need this in a second.

-### Set up storage in prefect
-When prefect registers a flow, it needs to connect to our storage account to save the flow there.
-Again, Laura explains setting up storage better than I do, but a few notes on azure in particular:

-Create storage using the `prefect storage create` command.
-You will get asked which type of storage to create, where Azure is option 0.
-After that, you will be asked for the container name (which you created and noted the namee of), the connection string (which you made a note), and give it a nickname.

-You can check that the storage has been created by running `prefect storage ls`.

 ## Connect a Key Vault